Tapkir-Sahil/House-Price-Prediction-Flask/README.md

 1️⃣ **User enters property details** – Square feet, BHK, bathrooms, and location.
 2️⃣ **Flask API processes the data** – It sends input to the trained ML model.
-3️⃣ **ML Model predicts the price** – The model calculates an estimated price.
+3️⃣ **ML Model predicts the price** – The model calculates an estimated price using Linear Regression.
 4️⃣ **Result is displayed on UI** – The predicted price appears on the webpage.

 ---